Achievable logoAchievable logo

 Premises Burglary

 This form covers loss of merchandise, furniture, fixtures, and equipment within the covered premises as a result of burglary.
-Damage to the premises and to windows by burglars is covered.
+It also covers damage to the premises and to windows caused by burglars.

 The robbery of security personnel is also covered while the business is not open.
-This guard must be an exclusive employee of the insured while on duty within the premises.
+The guard must be an exclusive employee of the insured while on duty within the premises.

 The Discovery Condition

-While burglary and robbery losses are usually discovered immediately, certain crime losses, such as extortion and embezzlement, may not be discovered until weeks, months, or years after they occur.
+Burglary and robbery losses are usually discovered right away.
+Other crime losses - such as extortion and embezzlement - may not be discovered until weeks, months, or even years after they occur.

-The Discovery Clause in the Loss Sustained Form states that losses that occur during the policy period but are not discovered for up to one year after the policy has expired can be covered under the expired policy.
+The Discovery Clause in the Loss Sustained Form states that losses that occur during the policy period, but aren’t discovered until after the policy expires, can still be covered under the expired policy if they’re discovered within one year after expiration.

 Other Coverage Forms Available

-Additional coverage forms are available to be attached to the commercial crime coverage part, including:
+Additional coverage forms may be attached to the commercial crime coverage part, including:

 • Computer fraud